 - Microphone inputs are extremely sensitive, connect microphones only.
 Microphones are built for one of two sensitivities, usually denoted 200 or 600 Ohms, or simply hi or lo.
 Computer microphone inputs rarely distinguish them.
-Professional equipment will usually have a switch to set the correct sensitivity.
+Professional equipment will usually have a switch to set the correct sensitivity, or to insert a damping component ( a pad) to weaken the signal by perhaps 20dB.
 Some microphones need power, either batteries, or phantom power supplied through the cable from equipment that can deliver it.
 See the equipment manuals.

 - Outputs of hi-fi preamplifiers, recorders, radios etc. and between hi-fi units, and anything labelled line or aux (auxilliary), are matched to a computer line input.
 This usually includes the output from a separate microphone amplifier (don’t connect it to a microphone input).
 If in doubt, check your equipment manuals.

 - Earphone outputs are rated in milliwatts, and are definitely too powerful for microphone inputs, and generally for line inputs too.
 In any case the output for earphones has usually been modified by bass and treble filters and is no longer true to the original sound, so it’s not a suitable quick solution, however tempting it might look.

 - Loudspeaker outputs (from power amplifiers, tape recorders, radios etc) are very powerful, rated from a few Watts to hundreds of Watts (depending on the design), providing the energy needed to drive loudspeakers.
 Never connect these outputs to a line or microphone input, there’s no telling how far the damage will spread.

 2. Mono and stereo signals